Weather intelligence for the future: Crafting a strategic enterprise approach to changing environmental conditions

 Getting severe weather alerts out to communities

 Before a severe weather warning is issued, the National Weather Service will provide updates to forecasters with relevant information.
 Then, the severe weather alerts can be delivered via whatever medium is most accessible to a given recipient.
-These may include TV, email, radio, online newspapers, and more.
+These mediums may include TV, email, radio, online media, and others including mobile apps.

 Weather warning terms to know